desnudopenguino/tmux-airline-cornive/README.md

-# tmux-airline-dracula
+# tmux-airline-corvine

-A tmux theme for Dracula color scheme.
+A tmux theme for Corvine color scheme.

 ## Installation